AviatrixSystems/Docs/HowTos/DatadogIntegration.rst

 -------------
 In order to complete the steps in this guide, you'll need:

-- An Aviatrix License Key (CustomerID)
+- An Aviatrix Hosted Service (AHS) Account, AWS Marketplace AMI, Azure account or an Aviatrix License Key (CustomerID)

 .. tip::
      email info@aviatrix.com if you don't have a license key